Thursday, June 1, 2023

 Dhaka: , one of the leading companies in the technology sector, is going to take legal action against for recovering arrears.
 The company claims that the current arrears of Tk7 crores.

-Rahat Ahmed, Chief Marketing Officer () of Paperfly, said that even though several crores of takas were due for of goods across the country, Evaly did not pay any bill from January to July.
+Rahat Ahmed, Chief Marketing Officer () of Paperfly, said that even though several crores of takas were due for delivery of goods across the country, Evaly did not pay any bill from January to July.

 “We took the initiative to negotiate several times to collect the arrears but did not get any response from Evaly.”